fatherbrennan/spinebash/README.md

 # Spinebash
 This is a Bash-built, dependency-free SPA framework which allows for a modular programming experience using HTML, CSS and JavaScript.

-and thus there are multiple limitations that could be fixed with added dependencies - notably compression tools such as the popular [Terser](https://github.com/terser/terser) and [UglifyJS](https://github.com/mishoo/UglifyJS).

 ## File Structure
 **Resources/**